 Maurice Sendak’s Techniques

-So I needed to do my own research and study his techniques by making quick sketches.
+To learn more about his techniques I used his book as a reference and made some quick sketches.
 (I wasn’t interested in making an exact copy, but really wanted to learn more about his cross-hatching and strokes.)

-Here are a few of my sketches from my notebook.
+Here are a few of my studies that I drew in my notebook.
 I quickly discovered that he must’ve used a pen around or less than .3 mm.

 Also, his strokes were especially long and continuous in the background, and he almost covered the page with cross-hatching.